James-Fraser-Jones/moba_mvp/docs/mvp.md

 10. **(DONE)** make minions walk to midpoints of lanes and then turn and walk the rest

-11. make minions switch into attack mode when they see nearby enemies
+11. **(DONE)** make minions switch into attack mode when they see nearby enemies

+---

+3D Detour

+12. Loading models

+13. Instancing many of the same model (for minions??)

+14. Do unlit materials work well?

+15. Render graph, blending animations (specifically walk/run)

+16. Fog of war effect with alpha blending or some other technique

+17. 3D camera positioned correctly, pannable, zoomable

+18. 3D unit space still -1000, 1000 in all axes

+19. Loading/unloading extra parts of the mesh (weapons etc..)

+---

 12. split minions into melee and ranged with differing attack ranges